rydal/underground/README.md

 server to respond with the correct name of clients location and the clients GPS location.

-Extending this to those without WifI access the standard goes one stage further, by offering a hidden wifi network with a standard name, such as .location.
-The principle being that mobile devices can look for this network in cases where GPS data cannot be collected.
-It is hoped that this will allow those using mapping services to know where they are when travelling on underground trains etc.

 The Java application here will look at a connection request's IP address and from there return a latitude and longitude plus name for that location.
 Thereby enabling